Hanna Hopko: Political career

 During the parliamentary elections following the EuroMaidan revolution, Hopko headed the list of the Samopomich (of Self Reliance) Party, and was elected to the Parliament of Ukraine, where she was appointed chair of the Foreign Affairs Committee on 4 December 2014.

-Hopko represented a new generation of young and reputable decision-makers in Ukrainian Parliament from the civil society representatives with ambitious reform agenda and who did not have a corrupt and communist background.
+Hopko represented a new generation of young decision-makers in Ukrainian Parliament from the civil society representatives with ambitious reform agenda and who did not have a communist background.

 Supporting the ratification of the Rome Statute of the International Criminal Court, Hopko stated: "It is a demonstration of readiness to build a rule-of-law state in which it is possible to punish for crimes against humanity and genocide."

 On 31 August 2015, Hopko and four other MPs of the Self Reliance party voted in support of amendments to the Ukrainian Constitution that would implement decentralization reform in Ukraine.
 As a result, she and the other MPs were excluded from the political faction.
 Hopko remained an independent MP, not entering any other political faction.
 Hopko stated that the constitutional amendment was "an important step towards comprehensive change in Ukraine" and contained "no concessions to Russia".

 In May 2017, she co-sponsored a bill in the Ukrainian parliament requiring 75% of national television programming, and 50% of local programming, to be in the Ukrainian language.
 Hopko and her associates believe that widespread use of the Russian language undermines Ukrainian statehood.

 Hopko did not participate in the 2019 Ukrainian parliamentary election.